 As an expert clinician, she has spoken on prematurity and related topics.
 Her articles on maternal-child health issues have appeared online and in print publications.
 Her award-winning documentary, Micropremature Babies:How Low Can You Go? (click for trailer) received rave reveiws, and been viewed on four continents.
 Her children’s books delight audiences worldwide.

-Candy is also a member of several professional associations, mainly beginning with the letter “a,” including ANA, AONE, ASCAP, AFTRA-SAG, ASOPA, AWHONN, and ACHE (at her age, that seems doubly appropriate).
+Candy is also a member of several professional associations, mainly beginning with the letter “a,” including ANA, AONE, ANA, ASCAP, AFTRA-SAG, ASOPA, AWHONN, and ACHE (at her age, that seems doubly appropriate).

 As the mother of three grown children, she delights in the birth of her first grandchild.